dolthub/docs/content/products/doltlab/administrator.md

 <h1 id="smtp-implicit-tls">Connect to an SMTP Server with Implicit TLS</h1>

+For DoltLab `v2.1.0`, use `--smtp-implicit-tls=true` with the `installer` to use implicit TLS.
+Use `--smtp-insecure-tls=true` to skip TLS verification.

-Starting with DoltLab `v0.4.2`, connections to existing SMTP servers using implicit TLS (on port `465`, for example) are supported.
+For DoltLab >= `v0.4.2` and < `v2.1.0`, connections to existing SMTP servers using implicit TLS (on port `465`, for example) are supported.
 To connect using implicit TLS, edit the `docker-compose.yaml` included in the DoltLab zip.
 Under the `doltlabapi` section, in the `command` block, add the following argument:

 ```yaml
 ...